Adding a Web CheckLast updated on 20 March, 2023

 In the header table, click the + button to add any header key-value pairs that should be included in the HTTP request.

-For standard Web Checks (or Internal Web Checks that aren't executed via a Groovy script), there are several HTTP response settings that must be completed for the URL, as shown (and discussed) next.
+For Web Checks that are not using a Groovy script, there are several HTTP response settings that must be completed for the URL.

 HTTP Response Format

-From the HTTP Response Format field’s dropdown, select the format that the response to the HTTP request will come in.
-The fields immediately below this field will dynamically update based on your selection to allow you to specify format-specific criteria that should be included in (or absent from) the response.
+From the HTTP Response Format dropdown, select a format for the response to the HTTP request.
+Once selected, some of the fields on the page are dynamically updated to allow you to specify format-specific criteria that should be included in (or absent from) the response.
 If relying on the presence of a string, note that the entry is case-sensitive.

-If you choose “XML” as the response format, it’s important to note that Xpath processing does not support regular expressions.
-In order to find string matches in the page's returned XML, you’ll need to use the contains query, as shown in the following screenshot.
+Note: If you choose “XML” as the response format, it’s important to note that Xpath processing does not support regular expressions.
+In order to find string matches in the page’s returned XML, you will need to use the contains query, as shown in the following screenshot.
 This query returns TRUE if the string is present.
-(A useful tool for testing Xpath queries can be found at freeformatter.com.)
+A useful tool for testing Xpath queries can be found at freeformatter.com.

 Adding More Steps to a Web Check